Founder of ‘Uber for private investigators’ sentenced to 8 years in prison

 “There was real harm here.”

 Boice spent at least $3.7 million on himself, which Carlberg called a “conservative estimate.”
 (The Securities and Exchange Commission estimated the amount of money at closer to $8 million.)
-That self-dealing included payments on homes in Alexandria and Cape May, vacations to Mexico, Israel and Italy and a private jet to take his kids to camp.
+That self-dealing included payments on homes in Alexandria and Cape May, N.J., vacations to Mexico, Israel and Italy, and a private jet to take his children to camp.
 He spent nearly $3,000 in one month alone at the Inn at Little Washington, a luxurious restaurant and hotel in Virginia.

-Boice hired a retired Arlington County sheriff’s deputy as a personal chauffeur and a former vice-presidential staffer as a “house manager.
+Boice hired a retired Arlington County sheriff’s deputy as a personal chauffeur and a former U.S. vice-presidential staffer as a “house manager.”
 She left after three months, she told an FBI agent, because of “shady” behavior, including unpaid bills and declined credit cards.
 “His spending was out of control,” she said, according to the interview notes.
 “Huge amounts of Amazon boxes arrived daily.”
 A Trustify employee told the FBI that he stopped telling Boice when investor funds came in to keep the founder from raiding them to pay off his own credit card bills.

-Corporate funds also were spent on a flashy “Film noir” inspired Crystal City office from which the company was ultimately evicted, along with unsuccessful ad campaigns.
+Corporate funds also were spent on a flashy “film noir” inspired Crystal City office from which the company was ultimately evicted, along with unsuccessful ad campaigns.

 Public defender Todd Richman said Boice had accepted all responsibility for his “terrible, abysmal choices,” including by agreeing to pay an $18 million debt “from which he will likely never get out from under.”